 A couple of items to pack for Antarctica are just to make sure your stuff stays charged!

-- Travel power adapter (Hertigruten boats use European style plugs)
+- Travel power adapter (Hertigruten boats use European style plugs for example)

 - Wireless portable charger